cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 #### Outputs

-> The following speaks about AWS CDK as an example, but exactly the same capabilities exist
-> in the CDKTF, and therefore the same reasoning applies to it as well.

-In this solution, whenever cdk8s encounters a token, instead of trying to fetch its corresponding *attribute* value, it will fetch its corresponding *output* value.
+In this solution, whenever cdk8s encounters an AWS token, instead of trying to fetch its corresponding *attribute* value, it will fetch its corresponding *output* value.
 If the value doesn't exist, cdk8s will add a corresponding `CfnOutput` resource to the AWS CDK stack.
 It would look something like this: